Crewe/udacity-full-stack/item-catalog/README.md

 1. Change directories to */vagrant/item-catalog*

-Since I did run into issues with serialization and authorization so to be safe downgrade the follow packages by running the following:
+Since I did run into issues with serialization and authorization so to be safe downgrade the follow packages by running the following.
+Then install PyRSS2Gen:

     sudo pip install werkzeug==0.8.3
     sudo pip install flask==0.9
     sudo pip install Flask-Login==0.1.3

-1. Now install the PyRSS2Gen library:

     cd PyRSS2Gen
     sudo python setup.py install
     cd ..